ashishch164/WebDev_Projects/Webchatbox/README.md

 •	**Tech stack used: HTML, CSS, JavaScript, socket.io, express.**

-Why i choose socket.io for this ??
+->Why i choose socket.io for this ??

 Writing a chat application with popular web applications stacks like LAMP (PHP) has normally been very hard.
 It involves polling the server for changes, keeping track of timestamps, and it’s a lot slower than it should be.

 Sockets have traditionally been the solution around which most real-time chat systems are architected, providing a bi-directional communication channel between a client and a server.

-Why i choose express.js for this ??
+->Why i choose express.js for this ??

 Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
 Following are some of the core features of Express framework −